Astron/Astron/doc/client_protocol.md

 - 125: The client sent a `CLIENT_HELLO` with an invalid DC hash.
 - 126: The client tries to use administrative actions without authorization.
 - 151: An adminsitrator has logged out the client.
-- 152: The clinet had been banned
+- 152: The client had been banned
 - 153: The shard the client was on has shut down.
 - 154: One of the client's "session objects" has been unexpectedly deleted.
 - 345: The client hasn't sent a `CLIENT_HEARTBEAT` for an extended period of time.